cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 Scheduler is started by running `blocksconvert -target=scheduler`.
 It only needs to be configured with options to access the object store with blocks:

-- `-experimental.blocks-storage.*` - Blocks storage object store configuration.
+- `-blocks-storage.*` - Blocks storage object store configuration.
 - `-scheduler.scan-interval` – How often to scan for plan files and their status.
 - `-scheduler.allowed-users` – Comma-separated list of Cortex tenants.
 If set, only plans for these tenants will be offered to Builders.